Identity area

 System of arrangement

-Arranged according to deposit and within boxes according to type and date.
+Arranged by deposit and in boxes according to genre and date.

 Conditions of access and use area